renakuai/about-rena/README.md

 <h2>👋 Hi, I'm Rena!</h2>
-I'm a multi-faceted creator who is passionate about closing the gap between design + code, analytics, and taking products from 0 to the🌛.
+I'm a Design Technologist who is passionate about closing the gap between design + code, design systems, and, simply, building great products.
+I also have a background in Product Design and Product Management, which allows me to easily understand different perspectives that come into play during the product development process.

-<br>I am currently working towards becoming a Design Technologist / UX Engineer / Frontend Engineer so that I can use both my design + coding skill sets.
-I completed The Odin Project's full-stack JavaScript curriculum and am now deep diving on my own into the world of React, full-stack Javascript, design systems + components, and using D3 to create data visualizations.

 <h3>My Toolbox</h3>
 <header><b>Frontend</b></header>